sematext/docs/docs/tracing/custom-pointcuts.md

 foo.xml to foo.xml.disabled.
 After that, restart your application.

 IMPORTANT: instrumenting methods that are invoked frequently and execute quickly can and will increase the agent overhead.
+Use with caution.